menpo/menpo/README.md

 - 3D viewing methods, only available if `menpo3d` is installed
 - `menpo.feature.dsift` only available if `cyvlfeat` is installed
+- Some warping unit tests are only available if `opencv` is installed
 - Widgets are only available if `menpowidgets` is installed